HakaiInstitute/ImgDice/README.md

 # IMG Dice

 Dice large GeoTIFFs into smaller images using a shapefile polygon grid.
-This software assumes that both the the grid polygons and the image to be sectioned are in a common, UTM coordinate-based, reference system.
+This software assumes that both the the grid polygons and the image to be sectioned are in a common UTM coordinate reference system.

 ## Usage